johncoder/jot/docs/projects/jot_eval_standards_compliant_proposal.md

 ## Conclusion

 This proposal provides a robust, standards-compliant foundation for jot's code execution feature.
-By leveraging standard Markdown links for metadata encoding and offering flexible result storage options, we maintain full compatibility with the Markdown ecosystem while enabling powerful code execution and result annotation capabilities.
+By leveraging HTML-style self-closing tags for metadata encoding and offering flexible result storage options, we maintain compatibility with the Markdown ecosystem while enabling powerful code execution and result annotation capabilities.

-The link-based approach is intuitive, extensible, and maintains jot's philosophy of being close to standard tools and formats while adding powerful functionality for knowledge workers.
+The HTML element approach is intuitive, extensible, and maintains jot's philosophy of being close to standard tools and formats while adding powerful functionality for knowledge workers.